Festoons & Malar Bags Removal in Newcastle

 Unsure what to expect at this treatment?
 Take a look behind the flashing lights and glamour and gain real perspective into this treatment offered at Dr Tanov Aesthetic clinic using a standard IPhone to record!
 No editing or filters have been used in the making of this video!

-- Reduces puffiness and swelling in the upper cheek area
+- Reduces persistent puffiness and swelling in the cheek and lower eyelid area

-- Smooths and tightens sagging skin beneath the lower eyelids
+- Smooths and tightens sagging skin beneath the eyes

-- Minimises shadowing and hollows caused by under-eye swelling
+- Minimises the shadowing and hollows caused by under-eye swelling

-- Enhances cheek and lower eyelid contour for better facial balance
+- Restores definition to the cheek and lower eyelid contour

-- Softens the tired or aged appearance often caused by festoons
+- Softens the tired or aged look that festoons and malar bags typically create

 Single session & package options

-- Swelling and Bruising: Common after surgery; managed with cold compresses, head elevation, and anti-inflammatories.
+- Swelling and Bruising: Common following surgery; managed with cold compresses, head elevation, and anti-inflammatory medication.

-- Dry or Irritated Eyes: Temporary dryness or itching; relieved with lubricating drops and ointments.
+- Dry or Irritated Eyes: Temporary dryness or itching may occur; relieved with lubricating drops and ointments.

-- Infection: Rare, but possible; treated with antibiotics and proper wound care.
+- Infection: Rare but possible; treated using drugs and appropriate wound care.

-- Temporary Blurred or Double Vision: Caused by swelling; usually resolves within days to weeks.
+- Vision Disturbance: Caused by swelling; likely to improve within days to weeks.

-- Difficulty Closing the Eyes: Usually temporary; rare severe cases may need corrective surgery.
+- Difficulty Closing the Eyes: Usually temporary; severe cases are rare and may require corrective treatment.

-- Bleeding or Hematoma: Requires prompt medical attention; sometimes drainage is needed.
+- Bleeding or Haematoma: Requires prompt attention; drainage may occasionally be necessary.

 Before-After